KNOWLEDGE IS POWER!

 How is Hemp different from Marijuana?

-The difference between traditional hemp for industrial purposes and the hemp strains we use for medicinal quality products is in the resin quality and content.
-It’s the resin of the Cannabis Sativa L. plant which produce the majority of its medicinal qualities.
+The difference between traditional hemp for industrial purposes and the hemp strains we use for medicinal quality products is in the resin quality, balance and prevalence of other cannabinoids, and beneficial terpene content.
 High Mountain Hemp Co. carefully sources plant varieties that are rich in resin and medicine.
-A well preserved spectrum of plant constituents, such as terpenes and cannabinoids, is important in order to achieve the optimal therapeutic benefits of this medicine plant.
+A well preserved spectrum of plant constituents, such as terpenes and cannabinoids is important in order to achieve the optimal therapeutic benefits of this medicine plant.
 See further, the Entourage Effect!

 What is the Endocannabinoid System?